Buyer's Guide

 • Are generally more energy-efficient

-• Normally come with warranties (10-year structural, 2-year systems, 1-year workmanship)
+• Typically offer excellent warranties (10-year structural, 2-year systems, 1-year workmanship)

 • Have HOA dues in addition to your monthly mortgage payments